What Are Risk Modifiers?

 How It Affects Trading:

-- •Strong MACD divergence: Increases cooldown periods to avoid trading during potential trend reversals.
+- •Strong MACD divergence: Stretches the cooldown between trades by 1.3x, to avoid trading through a potential trend reversal.

 How They Work Together